negin-shahani/10DaysOfJavascriptChallange-Hackerrank/README.md

 ```
 _When executed with a properly implemented Polygon class, this code should print the result of `3 + 4 + 5 = 12`._

+## Day 5: Inheritance

+**Task:** _We provide the implementation for a `Rectangle` class in the editor.
+Perform the following tasks:_

+1. Add an `area()` method to Rectangle's prototype.
+2. Create a `Square` class that satisfies the following:
+    - It is a subclass of Rectangle.
+    - It contains a `constructor` and no other methods.
+    - It can use the Rectangle class' area method to print the area of a Square object._